BretFisher/kubernetes-mastery/slides/k8s/kubenet.md

 - IP addresses don't have to be "portable" from a node to another

-  (We can use e.g. a subnet per node and use a simple routed topology)
+  (For example, We can use a subnet per node and use a simple routed topology)

 - The specification is simple enough to allow many various implementations